Plain English Summary

 5. The degree and cause of stress in a parent-child relationship is measured using the Parenting Stress Index/Short Form at baseline, 3, 6 and 12 months

-6. Children’s knowledge and perceptions about serious mental illness is measured using case vignettes and scenarios with follow-up questions at baseline, 3, 6 and 12 months
+6. Children’s knowledge and perceptions about serious mental illness (mental health literacy) is measured using the Mental Health Literacy Questionnaire (MHLq) with follow-up questions at baseline, 3, 6 and 12 months

-7. Resource use will be assessed using the Adult Service Use Schedule (Ad-SUS) at baseline, 3, 6 and 12 months
+7. Resource use will be assessed using the Child and Adolescent Service Use Schedule (CA-SUS) at baseline, 3, 6 and 12 months

 8. Incremental health gain in quality-adjusted life years (QALYs) is estimated using the Child Health Utility 9D (CHU-9D) at baseline, 3, 6 and 12 months